ananduniq/FIFA-2019/README.md

 fifa.csv – data file.
 fifa_ variable_information.csv - information on individual variables.

-Data Preprocessing:
+Data Pre-processing:
 1. Import the necessary libraries and read the data.
-2. Drop any columns that you deem unecessary for analysis.
+2. Drop any columns that you deem unnecessary for analysis.
 3. The following columns need to be converted for further analysis:

 Column	Details	Required output